 Responsibility should be assigned to an individual or group of individuals for the maintenance and safe storage of PPE as well as ensuring that there is a ready supply available as and when required.
 Regular checks should be carried out to ensure equipment is fit and appropriate for use.

 Can I Make an Injury Claim?

-Employers have a duty to enforce the Personal Protective Equipment at Work regulations to ensure that employees and others are protected from potential health and safety risks.
+Employers have a duty to enforce the Personal Protective Equipment at Work regulations (1992 amended in 2002) to ensure that employees and others are protected from potential health and safety risks.

 If an employer has not acted in line with those duties and as a result, personal injury has occurred then you can make a claim.